 The Australian Silo Art Trail stretches from Western Australia, through South Australia, Victoria and New South Wales and ends in Queensland.
 Since 2015 there are 25 silo’s that have been painted by urban artists, creating Australia’s biggest outdoor gallery.
 The Australian Silo Art Trail have increased tourism to towns off the beaten track, passing through small working farms and local communities.

-We start our blog series with The Wimmera-Mallee Silo Art Trail, an incredible drive through the Wimmera and Mallee Regions of Victoria.
-The silo art trail begins in Patchewollock, Lascelles, Rosebery, Brim, Sheep Hills and ends up in Rupanyup covering over 200 kilometres of country Victoria.
+We start our blog series with The Silo Art Trail aka The Wimmera-Mallee Silo Art Trail, an incredible drive through the Wimmera and Mallee Regions of Victoria.
+The trail begins in Patchewollock, Lascelles, Rosebery, Brim, Sheep Hills and ends up in Rupanyup covering over 200 kilometres of country Victoria.

 The Silo Art Trail was conceived in 2016 after the success of the first silo artwork in Brim, a small community project by the Brim Active Community Group, GrainCorp, Juddy Roller and artist, Guido van Helten.
 The Silo Art Trail was created as a partnership between Yarriambiack Shire Council, Juddy Roller, Victorian Government, Australian Government and GrainCorp.

 The (Wimmera-Mallee) Silo Art Trail begins with Patchewollock, here you can find Silo Art by Brisbane artist Fintan Magee.
 For inspiration Fintan booked a room at the local pub and spent his time chatting to the locals and finding out about the local community.
 Fintan’s subject for the 1939 twin silo was farmer Nick “Noodle” Hulland who exemplified the no-nonsense, hardworking spirit of the region.